-Because you’re never done being healthy, here’s an annual membership with 10+ EXCLUSIVE reports & features delivered to you throughout the year to keep fueling your health journey.10+ reports and features will be added annually January to December.
+Because you’re never done being healthy, here’s an annual membership with access to new premium reports and features delivered to you throughout the year to keep fueling your health journey.

 - Includes everything from our Health + Ancestry kit

-- PLUS access to exclusive reports that help you learn about your heart health, how you process certain medications, migraine, and more
+- PLUS access to reports that help you learn about your heart health, how you process certain medications**Learn about Considerations and Limitations for Pharmacogenetics Reports, migraine, and more

 - Enhanced ancestry features